 Online Other Nursing & Nursing Assistants Programs

-In the 2018-2019 academic year, 119 schools offered some type of other practical nursing, vocational nursing and nursing assistants program.
+In 2019-2020, 116 schools offered a other practical nursing, vocational nursing and nursing assistants program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.